Lunaliar/npc-generator/README.md

 # NPC Generator

-I started the project with the help of my two friends Jake and Lino.
-I wanted an easier way to create random Non player characters for my D&D campaigns.
-I had an absolute blast making this app and it was one of my first times truly working alongside other developers.
+I started the project with the help of my two friends, Jake and Lino.
+I wanted an easier way to create random Nonplayer characters for my D&D campaigns.
+I had an absolute blast making this app; it was one of my first times truly working alongside other developers.
 I can't wait to use this for my games and share it with my friends.

 # Getting Started with Create React App